All Episodes

 This from the Christian Science Monitor.

-The 30-second spot, going to air for three weeks on CNN and MSNBC, targets McCain's economic views, reflects a growing sense among Democrat leaders, the prolonged nomination fight is giving McCain a free pass for too long.
+A 32nd spot, going to air for three weeks on CNN and MSNBC, targets McCain's economic views, reflects a growing sense among Democrat leaders the prolonged nomination fight is giving McCain a free pass for too long.

 The ad coincides with a set of other Democrat Party efforts this week to counter McCain, including a national grassroots door knocking effort and a series of counteractivities near McCain campaign stops and fundraisers.

-When McCain visits Oklahoma today, for instance, the state's Democrat Party will host a no third Bush term rally and a Union Hall event with $2.30 hot dogs and a poke at McCain's $2,300 a plate fundraiser that night at a nearby Hilton.
+When McCain visits Oklahoma today, for instance, the state's Democrat Party will host a no-third Bush term rally and a Union Hall event with $2.30 hot dogs and a poke at McCain's $2,300 plate fundraiser that night at a nearby Hilton.

 It's too bad the state Republican Party won't be there to help him.

-The state Democrat Party taking is McCain going to make them apologize for making fun of him by having a $2.30 hot dog night?
+The state Democrat Party, is McCain going to make them apologize for making fun of him by having a $2.30 hot dog night?

 Is he going to demand that Obama repudiate the Oklahoma State Democrat Party for the way it's conducting itself in this campaign?

-As he repudiates the Republican Party of North Carolina.
+As he repudiates the Republican Party of North Carolina, don't look for it.

-It's apparent to him the Democrat Party's not the enemy.
+It's apparent to him the Democrat Party is not the enemy.

 His own party apparently poses the greatest obstacle to Senator McCain.

-And we know this because the purpose of McCain fine goal was to cripple the party system.
+And we know this because the purpose of McCain's fine goal was to cripple the party system.

 McCain's revenge when he lost the 2000 Republican primary, which he blamed on party officials and blamed on George W. Bush.